-Push the button to check the level of charge in the 12-volt house battery.
+Push the button to check the level of charge in either the 12-volt house batteries or the engine batteries.

 Battery Voltage Check One Place Panel

 To get an accurate reading;

 - 1. Both the chassis engine and the auxiliary generator engine must be shut off. - 2.
 An interior light should be turned on to provide a small load which draws off the battery surface charge.